k0sproject/k0s/README.md

 **So if you are reading this, and have not yet starred this repo we would highly appreciate the :star: to get our numbers closer to what they used to be.**

-## The Repository

-This repository ("k0s") is where Team Lens develops the [k0s](https://k8slens.dev/kubernetes) product together with the community.
-It is backed by a number of Kubernetes and cloud native ecosystem pioneers.
-This source code is available to everyone under the [Apache License 2.0](./LICENSE).

 <!-- Start Overview -->
 ## Overview